SMJS-Productions/REST-API-Template/README.md

 This application relies on a lot of automated generation.
 Thus you'll need to configure some files before you work on the code.

 Before doing anything, you'll need to define the structure of the API.
 You can do this by opening the [structure config file](structure.json) and defining the endpoints using the schema documented in [structuring](#structuring).
 Once you've define the structure, you can completely prepare the environment by running `npm i`.
-You compile the application, generate the interface for [the settings](settings.json) and generate any changes in the [structure config file](structure.json) by running `npm run build`.
+You compile the application and generate the interface for [the settings](settings.json) by running `npm run build`.
+You can generate a new version of the documentations to load any changes in the [structure config file](structure.json) by running `npm run generate`.
 Be aware that the structure generator will only generate the code templates for all the newly added endpoints and the documentations.
 If you want to run the API, simply run `npm start`.

 ## Structuring